Covid-19 travel restrictions state by state - KRDO

 Hawaii

-Hawaii has a complicated and evolving set of travel requirements and you can expect variation within the islands.
+Hawaii has a complicated and evolving set of travel requirements, and you can expect variation even within the islands.
 You should read them thoroughly before you plan a trip and check often for updates.
-A brief summation according to the state:
+A brief summation from the state:

 “Travelers (5 and older) wishing to bypass the 10-day mandatory quarantine must have their negative Covid-19 test results — from a trusted testing partner — prior to departure for the State of Hawaii.
 Travelers heading to Hawaii must upload their negative test result to the Safe Travels system prior to departure or, as an alternative to uploading, bring a hard copy of their negative test result with them when boarding their flight.”
 The test must be taken within 72 hours of the final leg of departure.

-Note: UPDATE: Visitors to Minnesota are asked to quarantine for 14 days or follow CDC guidelines on how to shorten a quarantine.
-Also note that many indoor venues of interest to tourists have capacity limits and restrictions.
-Find out more: Explore Minnesota | Minnesota Department of Health.